ZuechB/Authsome/README.md

 # Authsome

-This project allows you to send/receive requests as well as assist with authorization at the same time.
+This project is no longer maintained

 ## Nuget